sourcenetwork/docs.source.network/docs/query-specification/sorting-and-ordering.md

 }
 ```

-Additionally we can sort on sub-object fields along with root object fields.
+You can also sort sub-object fields along with root object fields.

-Let’s find all books ordered by earliest published date and then by the latest authors' birthday
+The query below finds all books ordered by earliest published date and then by the latest authors' birthday.
 ```javascript
 {
     books(sort: { published_at: ASC, author: { birthday: DESC }}) {